 Spinners are the lure of choice when drifting until early November due to the wind potentially dying out and the lake goes flat calm you may want to break out the trolling gear.
 At this point we will put out the planner boards and jet divers rigged with spoons ( Michigan stingers and Yeck ) or crank baits ( Bandits,Husky Jerks, Smithwick P-10s and P-20s, Reefrunners ).

-Lake Erie produces many big walleye as a result the ODNR enforcers a 15” minimum size limit and 6 per day per person May 1 through the end of February.
+Lake Erie produces many big walleye as a result the ODNR enforcers a 15” minimum size limit and 6 per day per person.

 Remember if you LIMIT early you can keep fishing to get your full day in.
 Some walleye have been found to be over twelve years old as a result of fishing limits!